-Although attractive when viewed on a flower or leaf, the charm of Ladybirds and especially the Harlequin Ladybird is replaced with revulsion when they infest a building in their thousands, typically clustering in large groups.
+Although attractive when viewed on a flower or leaf, the charm of Ladybirds, especially the Harlequin Ladybird, is replaced with revulsion when they infest a building in their thousands, typically clustering in large groups.
 And because the Harlequin Ladybird lays over 1000 eggs (each one can live for up to 3 years), it is a long-term pest that will not go away if untreated.

 They are a menace in offices where they cluster on the office furniture including desks, worktops, and cupboards.

-If you require a professional ladybird pest control service, contact Dyno-Pest today.
+If you require a professional ladybird control service, contact Dyno-Pest today.

 If your business is being affected by Ladybirds, professional expertise and treatment are needed to treat and subsequently manage the problem.